grnet/synnefo/docs/install-guide-debian.rst

 Services and users over a secure channel.
 In order for the connection to be trusted, the keys provided to Apache below should be signed with a certificate.
 This certificate should be added to all nodes.
 In case you don't have signed keys you can create a self-signed certificate and sign your keys with it.
 To do so on node1 run:

 .. code-block:: console

-   # apt-get install openvpn ca-certificates
+   # apt-get install easy-rsa openvpn ca-certificates
    # mkdir /etc/openvpn/easy-rsa
-   # cp -ai /usr/share/doc/openvpn/examples/easy-rsa/2.0/ /etc/openvpn/easy-rsa
+   # cp -R /usr/share/easy-rsa/* /etc/openvpn/easy-rsa
-   # cd /etc/openvpn/easy-rsa/2.0
+   # cd /etc/openvpn/easy-rsa/
    # vim vars

 In vars you can set your own parameters such as KEY_COUNTRY.